rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/placeholders_and_universes.md

 ```

 This program ought not to type-check: `foo` needs a static reference
-for its argument, and `bar` wants to be given a function that that
+for its argument, and `bar` wants to be given a function that
 accepts **any** reference (so it can call it with something on its
 stack, for example).
 But *how* do we reject it and *why*?